nubenetes/awesome-kubernetes/docs/kubernetes-operators-controllers.md

 - [medium.com/lonto-digital-services-integrator: Why We Developed Own Kubernetes Controller to Copy Secrets](https://medium.com/lonto-digital-services-integrator/why-we-developed-own-kubernetes-controller-to-copy-secrets-e46368ae6db9) In this article, you will learn the thought process, design decision and code that led to writing a custom controller to copy secrets from Hashicorp Vault to Kubernetes
 - [thenewstack.io: HashiCorp Vault Operator Manages Kubernetes Secrets](https://thenewstack.io/hashicorp-vault-operator-manages-kubernetes-secrets/) HashiCorp's new open source project, released alongside Vault 1.13 and now available in beta, makes it easier to use Vault with Kubernetes Secrets, automating tasks that were previously manual.
 - [medium.com/@senjutide2000: Designing a Controller for Custom Resources from scratch for absolute beginners](https://medium.com/@senjutide2000/designing-a-controller-for-custom-resources-from-scratch-for-absolute-beginners-9cb84b7f906f) In this tutorial (and related repository and follow-up article), you will learn how to create your first Custom Resource Definition, Custom Resource and get a basic idea of the workflow of a controller
+- [github.com/2-alchemists/krossboard-kubernetes-operator](https://github.com/2-alchemists/krossboard-kubernetes-operator) Kubernetes Operator to handle cross-site, cross-distribution & multi-Kubernetes usage tracking, analytics and accounting (vanilla Kubernetes, OpenShift, EKS, AKS, GKE and other distros).
+    - Krossboard is a multi-cluster and cross-distribution Kubernetes usage accounting and analytics software
+    - Each instance of Krossboard enables tracking the usage of a set of Kubernetes clusters listed in a kubeconfig secret

 ## OpenTelemetry Operator